jstolarek/jstolarek.github.io/drafts/websites.md

 Fremen Zone was last updated in 2004.
 At some point there wasn't much more to write about and the page simply existed without any supervision.
 It eventually withered away and disappeared when its free hosting was closed down.
-I have no recolection of when that happened.
+I have no recollection of when that happened.
 A copy of the website has been sitting on my hard drive all this time and as I was writing this post I thought to myself "why not bring Fremen Zone" back to life?
 [And so I did](https://jstolarek.github.io/fremenzone/).
 Using GitHub as a hosting service it took two afternoons to put it online.
 In fact it could have been hosted as it was, but I wanted to move away from ISO-8859-2 and CP-1250 encodings in favour of UTF-8.
 I also wanted to replace self-extracting RAR archives with ZIP ones.

-In retrospective I am very happy about how Fremen Zone turned out.
+In retrospect I am very happy about how the Fremen Zone turned out.
 The fact that after over two decades the page "just works" shows how future-proof pure that HTML and CSS are.
 Perhaps the only complaint that could be made is that it doesn't look good on mobile devices, but honestly speaking I couldn't care less about that.
-When it comes to Fremen Zone I can proudly say I made no mistakes.
+When it comes to the Fremen Zone I can proudly say I made no mistakes.
 As you will see below this is not the case for my other websites.

 Lessons learned: